1: One was enough

 There was silence.

 Miles it was who spoke.
 ‘They’ll not rest, Jenny.
-That’s messing with the Man.’
+That’s messing directly with the Man.
+We love you but that’s insane.’
+She received the obligatory kisses again and he phoned.

-She nodded and reassured them, ‘I half expected that.’
+Jenny nodded and reassured them, ‘I half expected that, I’m really all right.’

-‘You’ll be there with Jan de Vries.
+‘You’ll be at the redoubt we know of, with Jan de Vries, runs our Dutch end.
 All right with that?’

 ‘I’ll survive.
 And you?’

-‘We’ll be at a land-based redoubt belonging to one of the patrons.’
+‘We’ll be at a land-based redoubt belonging to a different patron.
+We do need to split up.’

-Maybe Miles realized he was going to lose Jan De Vries sooner or later, fishing not a way up in the world.
-And yet Jan didn’t seem to have any great interest in getting on, too many anecdotes from various parts of the world for a fisherman.
+Miles realized he was going to lose Jan De Vries sooner or later, fishing not a way up in the world.
+And yet Jan didn’t seem to have any great interest in getting on, which belied his efficiency – he ran the Dutch end of the operation quite well, maybe he skimmed off a bit but not too much – he dealt with the EU.

-One more thing no one had mentioned – money.
-She had no livelihood any more, there was £7000 in the bank and that was that.
+One more thing no one had mentioned – Jenny was down to her last £7000 and that was that.
 And she was alone.
 And she did have principles, of a kind.
-And she felt so alone.

-Going out to the sun lounge, it was quite warm through that glass roof, she looked at him doing laps – nothing special but everything in working order, he seemed a nice guy but sharp, a bit too sharp, even for her.
+The sun lounge was quite warm through that glass roof, she looked at Jan doing laps – nothing special but everything in working order, he seemed a nice guy but a bit too sharp, even for her.
 And he knew about her work.
 Nice hands, not overly strong but quick movements.

 He went underwater and seemed to stay down a long time, she began to stir, to worry.
 Suddenly he shot out of the water before her lounge and before she could stop herself, she’d lunged straight at him and knocked him backwards, herself falling in and swimming like a fish to the other side, with him just gazing on.